hoangph3/mlops-labs/tensorflow-serving-configuration/README.md

 3. Exporting the model as a `SavedModel`
 4. Deploying the `SavedModel` to AI Platform Prediction
 5. Validating the deployed model
-6. Advanced model server configuration
+6. Advanced model server configuration: WarmUp, Batching, ...

 We will export two trained Resnet model, consist of Resnet50 and Resnet101, then serve these.